edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 ## MFE1 app

-The mfe1 app is an Angular 16 app that contains an Angular standalone component named [MyStandaloneComponent](/code-demos/web-component-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component.component.ts), which represents the micro frontend that we want to expose via webpack module federation.
+The mfe1 app is an Angular 16 app that contains an Angular standalone component named [MyStandaloneComponent](/code-demos/web-component-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component.component.ts), which represents the micro frontend that we want to expose via Webpack Module Federation.

 The [AppRoutingModule](/code-demos/web-component-ng16/mfe1-ng16/src/app/app-routing.module.ts) Angular module contains a route that loads the `MyStandaloneComponent` on `/my-standalone-component`.
 You can use the `Go to /my-standalone-component` link on the mfe1 app to load the `MyStandaloneComponent` Angular component.